dedx-erpa/dedx/README.md

        3, without LFC, but with strong binary collision correction
        4, with LFC and strong binary collision corrections.
        11/12/13/14, same as 1/2/3/4, with the addition of Barkas term.
-       21/22/23/24, same as 1/2/3/4, with the addition of Barkas and Bloch terms by default, the bound electron correction term is included.
+       21/22/23/24, same as 1/2/3/4, with the addition of Barkas and Bloch terms.
+       By default, the bound electron correction term is included.
        if mloss has a third digit of 1, the bound electron correction is omitted
        The most sensible mode for common calculations would be mloss=24, which
        is the default if mloss is not specified.